ryan1288/self_driving_car_nd_proj3/README.md

 The data of 8 bits was normalized to be between -1 to 1 instead of 0 to 255.

 ### Model Architecture
-My final model consisted of the following 13 layers:
+My final model [Code Block 5] consisted of the following 13 layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|